 What is the Purpose of the Program?

-SPPF provides you with learning opportunities that allow you to become educated and an involved citizen.
+SPPF provides you with learning opportunities that allow you to become educated and an involved community member.
 You will have an opportunity to meet with a variety of elected officials and those working in the public policy arena.
 No prior political experience is necessary, students from all backgrounds, majors, and experiences are encouraged to participate.
 SPPF gives you an up close experience of how government works and culminates in travel to Washington, D.C., where you will have the opportunity to lobby members of Congress on higher education issues that matter to you.

-You must register for POS285 Political Issues and Public Policy.
+- You must register for POS285 Political Issues and Public Policy in the Spring Semester.You must register for POS285 Political Issues and Public Policy.
 This 3 credit hybrid class is transferable to all three state universities and has a SB general education designation.
 Classes are offered at: